navikt/teknologiradar/README.md

 node scripts/get-trello-lists.mjs
 ```

-copy the `config.ts.template` to `config.ts` and then
-populate the list ID's into the config file based on the output of the previous command.
+look at the `config.ts` and then populate the list ID's into the config file based on the output of the previous command.

 ## you should now be able to run the project and have it populated with the data from the trello board.